 - The Regina Academies believe that knowing the truth is the way to be free from the empty enticements of contemporary popular culture.
 Truth can only be known in the person of Jesus Christ, and that’s why all subjects in our classical curriculum ultimately lead back to the incarnation.
 That is where we learn we are loved, discover our true purpose, the source of our dignity as human persons, and the unity between faith and reason that informs all subjects in the curriculum, from math and science to history and literature.

-- In a classical education, subjects are integrated so that students get a wholistic view of the development of their culture.
+- In classical education, subjects are integrated so that students get a holistic view of the development of their culture.
 For example, students studying medieval history will read age-appropriate literature from the same period, learn about scholasticism in religion, study medieval music and art, and reflect on what they are learning across all subjects through writing assignments.
 Learning is fun, and students’ knowledge of the world grows to be broad rather than fragmented.

 - At the Regina Academies, students are taught to seek truth, goodness, and beauty in all aspects of life and learning.
 These “transcendentals” are the ultimate desire of the human heart because when they are found together, they lead us to a deeper understanding of the nature of God who himself is good, true, and beautiful.